 Most contracts drawn up by the support providers cover a specified time period and it is extremely difficult to go back on them.
 Even when you feel like the relationship with the provider is not serving your interests, you are stuck with them.
-For instance, it will not be easy to purchase proprietary software when the need arises.
-If you intend to change the provider or create your own team, you may be barred by the contract and it could prove costly to tear up the agreement.
+If you intend to change the provider or create your own team, you may be barred by the contract and it could prove to be rather costly just to tear up the agreement.

 To make matters worse, if customer data is in the custody of the provider, it may be harder to exonerate yourself from the deal because it may result in you losing vital customer data; such a scenario is unthinkable.
 To avoid putting yourself in such a fix, go through the contract before you sign it.
 Ensure that it serves your business’s interests in as much as it serves the provider’s interests.

 Impact on Company Morale

 If by outsourcing you had to get rid of your previous global it services company, your other employees may feel unsafe.
 They may become worried that their jobs are on the line if you decide to do away with their workstations and outsource their roles.
-That kind of uncertainty will breed job insecurity.
-Such employees will be low on motivation.
+That kind of uncertainty will breed job insecurity and employees will be really low on motivation.